DFC-OpenSource/fox/README.md

 #write
 The percentage of write operations in the workload. read and write must sun 100 %.

+#nppas
+The maximum number of ppas per vectored IO.
+Fox will create multi-page IOs when a sequence of pages in the same block and same LUN is requested.
+The value must be multiple of (n_planes * sectors_per_pg).

 #delay
 If 0, no delay is included.